Stellar properties indicating the presence of hyperons in neutron stars: Introduction

-\emph{Introduction} -- Non-nucleonic degrees of freedom such as hyperons are widely discussed as possible components of neutron star (NS) matter.
+Non-nucleonic degrees of freedom such as hyperons are widely discussed as possible components of neutron star (NS) matter.
 Since the constituents of high-density matter and their interactions are not precisely known, the equation of state (EoS) of NSs is subject to uncertainties~\cite{glendenning1997compact,Haensel:2007yy,Lattimer2016,Baym2018,Raduta2022,Schaffner-Bielich:2020psc,Kumar2024}.
 The EoS of cold NSs in beta equilibrium is a unique relation between pressure and energy density that unambiguously determines the stellar structure like the mass-radius relation or the tidal deformability of stars in binaries through the relativistic stellar structure equations~\cite{Tolman1939,Oppenheimer1939,Hinderer2008,Binnington2009,Hinderer2010}.
 By measuring stellar parameters of NSs it is thus possible to probe the EoS and learn about the fundamental building blocks of high-density matter, e.g. the presence of hyperons.
+These efforts are linked to numerous theoretical and experimental studies to understand the interactions between hyperons and nucleons~\cite{Gal2016,nsac2023,nupecc2025}.

 Many theoretical models of the EoS with different degrees of sophistication have been devised for purely nucleonic matter as well as for matter with hyperons~\cite{Compose2022}.
 The occurrence of hyperons is known to be associated with a softening of the EoS, which would generally result in a reduction of NS radii and the maximum mass of NSs~\cite{Burgio:2021vgk,Sedrakian:2022ata,Sedrakian2022,Tolos:2020aln,Chatterjee:2015pua,Vidana2018,Schaffner-Bielich:2020psc,Logoteta:2021iuy}.
 However, to the best of our knowledge there is to date no clear and distinctive \emph{quantitative} measure known based on which a discrimination between purely nucleonic and hyperon-admixed matter in NSs is possible employing measurements of stellar structure properties.
 Only a statistical approach considering the slope of the mass-radius relation has been discussed in Ref.~\cite{Ferreira2025}, where radii decreasing with mass in the range $1.2~M_\odot$ to $1.4~M_\odot$ point to a lower likelihood of hyperons being present in NSs.
 Statistical arguments have also been employed in~\cite{Huang2025}, and cooling observations may also provide valuable information on the composition of NSs~\cite{Page1990,Prakash1992,Page2006,Negreiros2018,Fischer2018,Grigorian2018,Raduta2018,Raduta2019,Potekhin2020,Fortin:2021umb,Anzuini2022,Sedrakian:2022ata}.